charonsboat/vagrant-boxes/windows/8.1/README.md

 # vagrant box setup (windows-8.1-x64)

-How to set up a [base box with Windows Professional]() for use with Vagrant.
+How to set up a base box with Windows 8.1 for use with Vagrant.

 ## getting the base image